Andrea-Taloni/GPT-Wars-Creating-and-Detecting-Fake-Data-Sets-with-Generative-Artificial-Intelligence/README.md

 2 - SAMPLE CONVERSATIONS

 Before testing our Custom GPTs, we highly recommend to check the sample conversations down below.
-The sample conversations were recorded after manuscript submission to aid reviewers and editors in using and evaluating the Custom GPTs.
+The sample conversations were recorded after manuscript submission to explain how to use the Custom GPTs.

 2.1 - The sample conversations were screenshotted and merged in single PDF files: